googleforgames/open-saves/docs/deploying.md

 Cloud Storage is used to store large blobs that don't fit in Datastore.

-Let's create a simple bucket to hold our resources.
+Create a simple bucket to hold all open saves blobs.
 This bucket has to be globally unique.

 ```bash